Mercury13/unicodia/README.md

 Unicodia does not collect data at all, but uses GitHub API for updating.

 # How to translate?
 * Ask programmer to add localized buttons if needed.
-One button is international for now, A-Z, and it already has Cyrillic version.
+One button is international for now, A-Z, and it already has Cyrillic, Katakana and Chinese versions.
 The rest are unchangeable for now… until needed.
 * Download Lang-src/en.uorig from this repo.
   * If you are able to use Git, better use it.
 We’ll be able to work together on one translation.
 * Put Unicodia to writeable location.